The principal cooking style in Puerto Rican cuisine is called cocina criolla, which literally means "Creole cooking."

 Some authentic Puerto Rican dishes you might like to try are:

-- Pasteles, which is best described as wrapped, green banana dough, stuffed meat pastries, traditionally served at Christmas time in Puerto Rico.
+- Pasteles, which is best described as stuffed meat pastries wrapped in green banana dough, are traditionally served at Christmas time in Puerto Rico.

 - Arroz con gandules (rice with pigeon peas) is a dish seasoned with sofrito and diced ham and considered Puerto Rico's national dish.

 - Alcapurrias are fried ground beef-filled fritters from the Caribbean made from a mixture of grated yautia (taro root) and green banana.